vrthra/pygmalion/README.md

   Should we insert a special *return* variable from each function?

 * *config.Ignore\_Lambda* (*True*)
-  Strip out noice from _lambda_ expressions
+  Strip out noise from _lambda_ expressions

 * *config.Swap\_Eclipsing_keys* (*True*)
   When we find a smaller key already contains a chunk (usually a _peek_)